parimalp/FPGA-Design-Flow-using-Vivado/lab6.md

 11. Click **Next** and again **Next** (leaving everything as defaults) then **Finish**.

-12. In the Synthesized Design Schematic, click on the net on the output side of the BUFG for the input pin named clk\_pin.
-Hover over the now highlighted net and notice the name is clk\_pin\_IBUF\_BUFG.
+12. In the *Synthesized Design Schematic*, click on the net on the output side of the BUFG for the input pin named *clk\_pin*.
+Hover over the now highlighted net and notice the name is *clk\_pin\_IBUF\_BUFG*.
 This is the clock net selected for the debug nets earlier.

     <p align="center">
     <img src ="./images/lab6/Fig18.png">